-There was a story which might have involved Mike's desire for a son to carry on the Fragale name.
-This story was that Mike, upon learning that he had yet another daughter, got a bit inebriated and emotional, and comically tried to wrestle a baby carriage up the basement stairs.
+There was a story that might have involved Mike's desire for a son to carry on the Fragale name.
+Mike, upon learning that he had yet another daughter, got a bit inebriated and emotional, and comically tried to wrestle a baby carriage up the basement stairs.